IP-CAM/DTCO-Bitcoin-Payment-Module-for-Opencart-v.1.5.6.x/README.md

-# DTCO bitcoin payment plugin for OpenCart
+# DTCO bitcoin payment module for OpenCart

 ###Instant integration bitcoin payments with your OpenCart online store.